Learning nonlinear hybrid automata from input--output time-series data: Experiments

 \section{Experiments}

 We implemented our proposed algorithm using a combination of C++, Python, and MATLAB/Simulink/Stateflow: The HA learning algorithm is written in Python; The learned model is translated into a Simulink/Stateflow model by a C++ program; We use MATLAB to simulate the learned model.
 We optimized the ODE inference by using only a part of the trajectories when they were sufficiently many.
-We take $M=5$ as the step size for BDF. \ag{added here the implementation detail about the forward and backward BDF.
-I hope this will not conflict with the "note" about triple, 2nd para in \cref{inferTransition}?}
+We take $M=5$ as the step size for BDF.
+Our implementation is available at \url{https://github.com/rajgurung777/HybridLearner} and the artifact at \url{https://doi.org/10.5281/zenodo.7934743}.

 We conducted experiments \begin{ienumeration} \item to compare the performance of our algorithm against a state-of-the-art method and \item to evaluate how the type annotation helps our learning algorithm. \end{ienumeration} For the former evaluation, we compared our algorithm against one of the latest HA learning methods called POSEHAD~\cite{10.1145/3556543}.
+Among the recent hybrid-automata learning methodologies, POSEHAD is the closest to ours in that (1) it handles hybrid systems with nonlinear ODEs and (2) it supports input signals to a system; see \cref{table:related_work:comparison}.
 We compared our algorithm with and without a type annotation for the latter evaluation, denoted as ``Type'' and ``W/o Type,'' respectively.
+We also compared our method with two other methods (HAutLearn~\cite{DBLP:journals/tcps/YangBKJ22} and HySynthParametric~\cite{DBLP:conf/atva/SotoHS22}); the result is presented in \cref{sec:comparisonWithOtherMethods}.

+In the upcoming comparisons in \cref{result_compare_posehad,sec:comparisonWithOtherMethods}, our proposed method is contrasted with several existing approaches, including POSEHAD, HAutLearn, and HySynthParametric.
+While noteworthy in their respective areas, these methods have certain limitations when it comes to handling the comprehensive features of hybrid automata - a challenge our method is designed to overcome.
+Specifically, our approach manages all crucial aspects of hybrid automata, such as guards, nonlinear ODEs, assignments, and support for input signals.
+It's important to underline that the purpose of these comparisons is not to downplay these existing methods but to highlight the unique scope of functionality and adaptability our method brings to exploring hybrid automata.
+While this may give an initial impression of an unbalanced comparison, it's essential to emphasize the comprehensive capabilities of our approach, designed to address the gaps left by these other notable methods.

 Each benchmark consists of a Simulink/Stateflow model, which we call an \emph{original model}, and two sets of trajectories generated from the original model, which we call \emph{training} and \emph{test} sets.
 We generated trajectories by feeding random input trajectories and random initial values of the state variables to the original model.
 The training set is used to learn an HA, which we call a \emph{learned model}, and the test set is used to evaluate the accuracy of the learned model.
 For each benchmark, the size of the training and test sets are 64 and 32, respectively.